The Theory of Outcome-Based Learning

 - Outcome-based learning, also called competency-based learning, focuses on not just the memorization of concepts, but a deeper level of understanding leading to mastery of both skills and knowledge.

 - This type of learning is inherently self-paced in most instances.
 There aren’t time constraints, and the goal is, as mentioned above, real mastery, rather than completing a course or a training section in a certain amount of time.

 - Collaboration is an important component of outcome-based learning, whether that be with other trainees and colleagues, or with mentors.

-- Not only is learning of skills necessary, but so is reflection on the learning experience.
+- Not only is learning of skills necessary but so is a reflection on the learning experience.
 This means the trainee will not just work to learn concepts being presented, but will also take time after the completion of a training course to gain a deeper understanding of his or her experience and how it can then be applied to their real life.

-- Self-reflection is also incredibly important so the learner can see not just what they’ve been able to master, but also where gaps in their own knowledge base may exist, so they can plan for future training.
+- Self-reflection is also incredibly important to the learner can see not just what they’ve been able to master, but also where gaps in their own knowledge base may exist, so they can plan for future training.

 - With this training style, you’re granting your employees a sense of autonomy and control.
 This is something that can be valuable not just regarding training, but also for retention and your talent management strategy.
 When you give employees the opportunity to direct their learning experience, you’re telling them you trust them as capable adults, and you believe they will uncover the best route to get to where they need to be regarding training and skills mastery.

 - With this competency and learning-centric training method, instructors and training managers do still hold a sense of accountability for the experience of trainees, but they also are required to be flexible and able to respond to a wide variety of situations along the way.